t089/swift-vips/docs/VIPS.md

 ///
 /// VIPSTarget instances are not thread-safe.
 Each target should be used
-/// from a single thread, or access should be synchronized externally. public class VIPSTarget: VIPSObject {
+/// from a single thread, or access should be synchronized externally. public class VIPSTarget: VIPSObject, PointerWrapper, VIPSObjectProtocol {
   /// Returns true if the target has been ended.
   ///
   /// Once a target is ended, no further write operations should be performed.